Intelligence in Democracies

 Drawing on this compendium and further updates since then, this website presents good practices that, by comparison, stand out as being more balanced or more innovative responses to the many thorny challenges that ought to be met.
 It thus features a wide range of high-water marks from different national surveillance regimes.
 It shows that each nation – despite constitutional and political differences, and irrespective of individual reform trajectories – has a lot to learn from its international partners.
 These practices, we believe, should be widely promoted, for they increase the legitimacy and effectiveness of a controversial practice that is here to stay.

 The website aims to provide a public good and hopes to provide a service to a wide range of actors, including oversight professionals, subject matter experts in parliament, and various ministries, journalists, scientists, as well as the interested public.
 It intendeds to make intelligence oversight, bulk surveillance mandates, and ways to write safeguards and restrictions into the law more accessible and transparent.
 The easy juxtaposition between the different countries and the highlighted good practices will provide advocates of more effective oversight with good arguments to consolidate intelligence accountability in Europe and render it more professional.
+The results presented on this website represent the status in 2023.
+In the meantime, certain legislation or control practices may have changed.

 Intelligence Oversight Analysis Cycle